Our Mission Statement:

 The choir exposes the children to demanding classical, traditional and spiritual musical selections as well as to Broadway, popular music and fun, specialty tunes.

-The choir usual has between 25 and 30 members and is supported by a Board of Directors and a strong Parents Guild.
+The choir usually has between 25 and 30 members and is supported by a Board of Directors and a strong Parents Guild.
 Many generous donors support the Choir and the Choir’s scholarship fund which awards a scholarship to members who are graduating from high school.